 We thus obtain the expression for the total energy accounting on the interaction between neighboring sites:

-In Fig. \ref{fig:E_g} we see that ansatz with a greater number of peaks produce lower energy for a fixed value of the coupling constant $g$ .
+In Fig. \ref{fig:E_g} we see that an ansatz with a greater number of peaks produces lower energy for a fixed value of the coupling constant $g$ .
 This property reflects the fact that every additional peak increases the number of degrees of freedom of the trial function and thus gives an option to reduce the predicted value of the energy functional.

-Figure \ref{fig:chi_g} shows that, as coupling constant $g>0$ increases (in the case of the self-repulsion), the form-factor $\chi $ decreases for each fixed number of peaks of the ansatz, signifying the growth of the satellite peaks.
+Figure \ref{fig:chi_g} shows that as the coupling constant $g>0$ increases (in the case of the self-repulsion), the form factor $\chi $ decreases for each fixed number of peaks of the ansatz, signifying the growth of the satellite peaks.